ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+8/24/2022:
+Announcing our next event!
+[RSVP now](https://www.meetup.com/chicago-c-cpp-users-group/events/288020086/)!
+Ron Ryan will present, [Poor Man’s Introspection and Reflection in C++: Effective Pointer-to-Member Use](events/2022-09) Come learn about the mysterious pointer-to-member and how it can be utilized to great effect to provide simplified serialization in a reflection-less C++.

 7/26/2022:
 We are hosting a panel discussion to recognize our interns and some of the professionals in Chicago who help college students to make a successful transition to post-college careers.
 Check out the details, [here](events/2022-08) and RSVP now for [in-person](https://www.meetup.com/chicago-c-cpp-users-group/events/287439990/) or [virtual](https://www.meetup.com/chicago-c-cpp-users-group/events/287440046/)